 The employer must report the total reimbursements made during the year on the employee's Form W-2.
 However, if the requirements covered above are satisfied, these will be tax free to the employee, and tax deductible by the employer.

-Many employees of small businesses who obtain their own health insurance coverage through the Obamacare health exchanges qualify for a health insurance premium tax credit.
+Many employees of small businesses who obtain their own health insurance coverage through the ACA health exchanges qualify for a health insurance premium tax credit.
 These credits are paid to individuals whose household incomes do not exceed 400% of the federal poverty level.
-The QSEHRA rules prohibit these employees from “double-dipping” their benefits.
+The QSEHRA rules prohibit these employees from "double-dipping" their benefits.
 The rules require that the tax credit must be reduced by the amount of any employer reimbursements under a QSEHRA.
 This is handled by the healthcare exchanges.
 Employers do not have to make any adjustments for the no double-dipping rule other than to mention it in the plan document.